marektimura/turbo-fortnight/README.md

 ```

 Notes:
-- There is no need to pass exact `available_count` information to FE client - instead field `available` should be part of the response - it is `true` if `available_count > 0` else `false`.
+- There is no need to pass exact `available_count` information to FE client - instead field `available` can be part of the response - it is `true` if `available_count > 0` else `false`.

 ### Apply for time deposit

-REST API endpoint `POST /time-deposits/{id}/application` for applying for a time deposit product with the given ID.
+REST API endpoint `POST /time-deposits/{id}/application` served by account service for applying for a time deposit product with the given ID.
 Returns empty response.
 Example:

 ```
 Request: